ShunkiKyoya/summarize_cluster_overlap/README.md

 * The **wisconsin breast cancer** dataset is loaded from the function the in the `scikit-learn` package.
 Additional procedures are not required.

+# Comparison Method

+`GMMModelSelection` can be used for GMM + BIC and GMM + DNML by setting `mode='GMM_BIC'` and `mode='GMM_DNML'`, respectively.
+`MixtureOfMixture` is a wrapper of MixMix.
+To run this, additional R packages are required.
+See [1] for the datail.

+# References

+[1] Gertraud Malsiner-Walli, Sylvia Fruhwirth-Schnatter and Bettina Grun.
+Identifying Mixtures of Mixtures Using Bayesian Estimation.
+*Journal of Computational and Graphical Statics*, 26(2), 285--295, 2017.